pretix/pretix/doc/user/events/widget.rst

 where ``ITEMID`` are the internal IDs of items to be added and ``VARID`` are the internal IDs of variations of those items, if the items have variations.
 If you omit the ``items`` attribute, the general start page will be presented.

+In case you are using an event-series, you will need to specify the subevent for which the item(s) should be put in the cart.
+This can be done by specifying the ``subevent``-attribute.

 Just as the widget, the button supports the optional attributes ``voucher`` and ``skip-ssl-check``.

 You can style the button using the ``pretix-button`` CSS class.